rotundasoftware/backbone.subviews/README.md

 } );
 ```

-## Details
+## Usage

-To insert a subview, just put `<div data-subview="[subviewName]"></div>` in the appropriate place in the parent view's template, where [subviewName] is the name of the subview.
-This "placeholder" `div` will be completely replaced with the subview's DOM element.
+To insert a subview, just put `<div data-subview="[subviewName]"></div>` in the appropriate place in the parent view's template.
+This "placeholder `div`" will be completely replaced with the subview's DOM element.

 Then include an entry for the subview in the `subviewCreators` hash.
 The key of each entry is this hash is a subview's name, and the value is a function that should create and return the new subview object.